 If you’re new to the world of account analytics and data, Instagram business account insights are helpful and easy to understand.
 They reveal things like post reach, stats for your stories, audience demographic info, how many profile visits you've received, and link-in-bio clicks.

 This information is not disclosed to regular users, and can be useful to get in front of when you want a quick overview, and incredibly powerful when paired up with all the additional social media insights that Dash Hudson provides.

 Are you a retail brand trying to increase sales and product discovery?
 Instagram’s native shopping function is now a widespread tool used by business accounts.
-The app is a prime way to grow your brand, acquire new consumers, and drive sales, albeit often in very indirect ways.
+The app is a prime way to grow your brand, tag products in-feed and on Reels, acquire new consumers, and drive sales, albeit often in very indirect ways.